 You want to travel, but you don’t want to take a bunch of wall chargers and battery packs with you. do you need a battery pack, or a charger?
 How long will you be gone?
 Those questions have now become moot, as TYLT introduces

 Now that the Fire Phone event is all wrapped up, what have we learned?
-We're getting a phone with a different look, but not a true 3D effect.
+We’re getting a phone with a different look, but not a true 3D effect.
 Prime is involved, even moreso than the Kindle Fire tablets.
-If you’re looking for a
+If you’re looking

 Want to buy an Amazon Fire Phone?
 You can!
 Pre-orders are up at Amazon’s website.
 If you though Amazon would price their phone competitively, thogh, think again.
 The device lists in the average smartphone range; right around